Astronaut, Speaker, and Author

 “The Dream of a Lifetime”

 Hop into the flight suit pocket of US Astronaut, Clayton Anderson, and learn about the journey of this small-town Nebraska boy who spent 167 days living and working in space.
-Anderson, who was “kicked to the curb” by NASA 14 times before his ultimate selection, went on to become a veteran spacewalker ranked 30th on the world’s list, with nearly 40 hours working in the vacuum of space over 6 spacewalks.
+Anderson, who was “kicked to the curb” by NASA 14 times before his ultimate selection, went on to become a veteran spacewalker, with nearly 40 hours working in the vacuum of space over 6 spacewalks.

-Anderson’s story of humility, perseverance, and hard work gives a unique personal perspective into his life and an openly human look at what it takes to be a successful “steely-eyed astronaut.”
-Entertaining and informative, Anderson will challenge all to examine how they may apply the same concepts to their everyday work and personal lives.
+Anderson’s story of humility, perseverance, and hard work gives a unique personal perspective into his life and an openly human look at what it takes to become a successful “steely-eyed astronaut”.
+Always entertaining and informative, Anderson will challenge attendees to examine how they may apply the same concepts to their everyday work and personal lives.

 “Turn Pages into Dreams”

 As a youngster, Clayton Anderson simply LOVED to read.
-Cast into the pages of Superman and Batman comic books; or following the serial adventures of the affable would-be sleuths Frank and Joe Hardy; or uncovering clues with the intellectual baseball-pitching Brains Benton and James “Jimmy” Carson, Anderson found his dreams could be fueled within the pages of a good book.
-Now a three-time author, reaching young and old alike, audiences will revel in Anderson’s story-telling of how he got there –from a small-town boy, to United States Astronaut, to respected author– injecting is humor and passion at every turn.
+Cast into the pages of Superman and Batman comic books; or following the serial adventures of the affable would-be sleuths Frank and Joe Hardy; or uncovering clues with the intellectual baseball-pitcher Brains Benton and newspaper carrier James “Jimmy” Carson, Anderson found his dreams could be fueled within the pages of a good book.
+Now a four-time author, reaching young and old readers alike, audiences will revel in Anderson’s personable story-telling style of how he got there –from a small-town boy, to United States Astronaut, to respected author– injecting humor and passion at every turn.

 Growing up in a small Midwest town and achieving great things are often misconstrued as being mutually exclusive.
-In this entertaining and informative presentation, Anderson shows his audience how they ARE just like him.
+In his always entertaining and conversational style, Anderson shows his audience how they ARE just like him.
 With personal stories and anecdotes, Anderson illustrates how we may take advantage of the nurturing and mentoring benefits from the community that raised us.
 Then, coupled with proper focus, hard work, and a little bit of luck, Anderson provides some simple –and realistic– viewpoints intended to help put all on a path to their personal “mission” success.

 “For the Beauty of the Earth”

 Spending 152 days floating above our beautiful planet changes one’s “orbital” perspective of the spaceship we call Earth.
-Through photos taken during his expedition to the International Space Station (ISS), Anderson provides an entertaining and reflective discussion of life onboard the United States’ most complex technical achievement.
-Beginning with challenging the audience in a “pseudo” game of Jeopardy –and the category of “US and World Geography for $5000”– the presentation focuses on how his life changing experience led to a strengthening of both his understanding of our planet’s fragility and his personal journey of faith.
+Through photos taken during his 2007 expedition to the International Space Station (ISS), Anderson provides an entertaining and reflective discussion of life onboard the United States’ most complex technical achievement.
+Beginning by involving the audience in a “pseudo” game of Jeopardy and the category of “US and World Geography for $5000,” the presentation focuses on how this life-changing experience led to a strengthening of his personal faith and perspective on life.